 - Keep Your Information About The Dog Off Social Media For The Most Part

 1. Getting Your Dog Microchipped

-So, this is a really obvious first step and in England you can actually get fined for not having your dog microchipped, but it is still important.
+Our first dog security tip is getting your dog microchipped.
+Now, this is really an obvious first step and in England you can actually get fined for not having your dog microchipped, but it is still important.
 For those who don’t know, getting your dog microchipped basically assigns all your information to the dog.